 If you are released, you will likely face tight restrictions.
 Rest assured, we will work to not only secure your release but also to ensure the least restrictive set of bail conditions (including the minimum cash deposit).

-Where can I pay for bail for assaulting a peace officer charges in Kelowna?
+Where can I pay for bail for assaulting a peace officer charges in Edmonton?

-If you or a loved one are charged with assaulting a peace officer in Kelowna and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Victoria, you can pay bail there for someone detained in Kelowna.
+If you or a loved one are charged with assaulting a peace officer in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
+If you live in Calgary, you can pay bail there for someone detained in Edmonton.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for assaulting a peace officer charges in Kelowna?
+How do I change my release conditions for assaulting a peace officer charges in Edmonton?